 Delegate for Quality

-The Delegate for Quality at the Department is prof. Lucia Poggi.
+The Delegate for Quality at the Department is prof. Giovanni Provenzano.

-The Council is the collective body of the Department and is responsible for quality assurance.
-Department Council
+The Board is the collective body of the Department and is responsible for quality assurance.

 Joint student-teacher Committee(CPDS)